DibashThapa10/techjar_task/README.md

 # Features

-• See the posts available on the server.
+• See the posts available on the server./n
-• View the posts details with list of comments.
+• View the posts details with list of comments./n
 • Add new comment.

 # Dependencies